applicaster/latam-product-documentation/Nilo/README.md

 ![image\_2][image-23]

+The card will look in the app as follows:

+	a.- media group—>content_item—>src
+	b.- title

+On touch the card will open the link on a full screen web view.

 #### Social

 Twitter and Instagram social mirroring must be configured in the Starlight CMS timeline that corresponds to the timelineId indicated.